Training Content

 8. Patient Safety

-Preparation for Surgical Foundations Examination
+Surgical Foundations Exam

 Dr. Mark Wheatcroft, the Director of the Surgical Foundations lectures, oversees a practice Examination in February each year.
 There is a session after the exam to review the answers.
 The results of the Exam are fed back to the students, their Program Directors and the Director of Surgical Foundations.
 Dr. Wheatcroft updates the bank of questions for this exam annually.